Akoko: Culture and Lifestyle

 The predominant traditional occupations of the community include large scale agriculture, trading and teaching.

 The Akoko and Ekiti Yorubas have a socio-cultural value concept known as Omoluka analogous to the general Yoruba concept of Omoluabi which summarises the ethos and virtues of the ideal Akoko man or woman a person's identity of integrity or uprightness.
 This concept has played a significant role in the indigenous integration, interaction and administration among the people.

 Climate

 The climate at Akoko, which is 97.65 metres (320.37 feet) above sea level, is classified as tropical wet and dry or savanna (Aw).
-The district's average annual temperature is -0.69% lower than Nigeria's averages at 28.77oC (83.79oF).
-233.37 millimetres (9.19 inches) of precipitation and 267.89 wet days (73.39% of the time) are Akoko's usual yearly precipitation totals.
+The district's average annual temperature is -0.69% lower than Nigeria's averages at 28.77 C. 233.37 millimetres (9.19 inches) of precipitation and 267.89 wet days (73.39% of the time) are Akoko's usual yearly precipitation totals.

 Towns and villages

 Several mid sized towns and settlements pepper the Akoko landscape.
 This is a non-exhaustive list of them.